Jean-Claude Van Damme’s Street Fighter: The Movie The Game May Be Coming Back.

 Could fans be about to get a new-and-improved version of the Street Fighter movie game, complete with a newly-remastered and vastly improved digitized Van Damme?
 Fingers crossed.

 Anyone else remember this game?
-Let us know your thoughts in the comments or on our Facebook page!
+Let us know your thoughts in the comments!